One unit of credit equals four semester hours.

-This course considers the use and application of electronic media forms such as video, music, and sound in an interactive digital system that is graphically based.
-By merging these forms together, the student creates a ‘virtual’ world that mimics real-world experiences.
-Basic concepts of human/computer interaction are also covered in the course.
+This course considers the use and application of electronic media forms such as video, music and sound in an interactive digital system that is graphically based.
+By merging these forms together, the student creates a “virtual” world that mimics real-world experiences.
+The course also covers basic concepts of human/computer interaction.
 Prerequisite: CS 220.

-In this course, students apply concepts learned in previous classes, such as animation and simulation techniques, three dimensional graphics, and the incorporation of media components such as video, music and sound in a highly interactive game.
-Students also learn how to develop story lines, scripting techniques, aspects of game theory, and infuse their games with simulated cognition and artificial intelligence.
+In this course, students apply concepts learned in previous classes, such as animation and simulation techniques, three-dimensional graphics, and the incorporation of media components such as video, music and sound in a highly interactive game.
+Students also learn to develop story lines, scripting techniques, aspects of game theory, and how to infuse their games with simulated cognition and artificial intelligence.
 Prerequisite: CS 303.

 CGE 405 Digital Cinema

-Using the principles of games design, graphics, animation and simulation, and other skills learned in previous courses, the student applies these in the design of web-based entertainment systems.
-This includes developing multiplayer games played over the Internet, multimedia performances that ‘play’ on a client’s computer, interactive web-based systems and other related topics.
+Using the principles of game design, graphics, animation and simulation, and other skills learned in previous courses, the student applies these in the design of web-based entertainment systems.
+This includes developing multiplayer games played over the Internet, multimedia performances that “play” on a client’s computer, interactive web-based systems and other related topics.
 Prerequisites: CGE 350, CGE 355.

 CGE 477 Computer Game and Entertainment Project Development